FICTION

 The Back of the Hand to Everything

-By James Parenti in Issue Eleven, October 2023
+by James Parenti in Issue Eleven, October 2023

 Inside the house is dark because the windows are all covered with plywood.
 Me and my sister Deb helped Dad put the boards up in the morning to protect the glass from breaking in the storm.
 Hurricane Daniel.
 Like me, but everybody calls it Daniel, nobody calls it Danny.
 The air is always damp and heavy here but on hurricane days especially you can feel it, thick and electric, sticking to your hair and clothes.
 Even the mosquitoes are weighed down by it.